iamhaingo/iamhaingo.github.io/_pages/about.md

 🧑🏽‍💻 M.Sc. in AI for Science at AIMS South Africa.

-🧬 My research interest are NLP, Reinforcement Learning and application for AI in Science (Healthcare, Climate Change)
+🧬 My research interest is the application of artificial intelligence in scientific domain.

 <!--